Xenonesis/Innova/README.md

 script.js: The JavaScript file for interactive elements. logo.png: The favicon for the website. hero-bg.jpg: Background image for the hero section.
 Contributing
 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a pull request.
 Ensure that your code follows the project's coding style and includes appropriate tests.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact
 For any inquiries, please contact me at itisaddy7@gmail.com.

+## Version 3.6

+## This updated README.md reflects the current state and features of the Innova e-commerce platform.

-Feel free to update any specific sections or add more details if necessary.
-This updated README.md should now reflect the current state and features of your e-commerce platform, Innova.
+## Feel free to update any specific sections or add more details if necessary.